vincemaina/blackspike-astro-landing-page/README.md

 Rather than let it gather dust, we decided to modernise it, try out some fresh new CSS features and give it back to the Astro community.

+You can read more about how we built it and the cool new tech we used [on our blog post](https://www.blackspike.com/blog/blackspike-free-astro-tailwind-theme/).

 ## Live demo https://astro-theme.blackspike.com

 We hope you find it useful!